Report Crime Information

 Do I have to say who I am?

-No. Crime Stoppers wants to know what you know, not who you are.
+No!
+Anonymity is extremely important to us.
+Crime Stoppers Victoria wants to know what you know, not who you are.

-Sometimes an anonymous tip will solve a case but generally anonymous tips add new information to an unsolved case or verify information police already have.
-Anonymous tips add a piece to the puzzle, or the tip can justify police opening an investigation.
+Sometimes an anonymous report will solve a case or add new information to an unsolved case to verify information police already have.
+Anonymous tips add a piece to the puzzle for a safer community.

 Every tip counts!
 Anonymous or not.